 The components used in contexts at risk of forming an explosive atmosphere are made with particular materials.
 This is particularly true in the case of plastic materials.
 In contexts designed to form insulation between conductors, the materials used are selected from among those that express better tracking resistance.

-by Andrea Battauz, R&D Project Engineer di Cortem Group
+by Andrea Battauz, R&D Project Engineer of Cortem Group

 The increased safety protection method is based on the improvement of the safety standards of some types of equipment.
 In this context it is of primary importance to avoid the formation of sparks or electric arcs, possible triggers of an explosion.